WealthWaveONE

 Proper Protection is Milestone #2 on the roadmap for an important reason.
 You need to protect yourself and your family from a possible future loss of income or savings before you continue the rest of this journey.
 If you were to die prematurely, your family could be left without your income in addition to being without YOU.
 Your current savings alone might not be enough to take care of them.

 Though protecting yourself is more important than protecting your property—as Thomas Paine put it—you might not be able to fully protect yourself from illness or accidents.
 But you can protect your income and your wealth.
 Ironically, protection of your financial assets is called ‘life insurance.’
 It’s a defensive strategy motivated by a sense of love, responsibility—or both.
+If you’re interested in joining one of our free classes to learn about the other Milestones, we’ll send you the link for the next one after this session.

 How much life insurance should you have?
 The answer is that it’s different for everyone, based on your situation.
 However, as a rule of thumb, we recommend you consider having life insurance coverage that’s at least 10X your annual family income.
 As an example, if you earn $50,000/year, you should consider $500,000 in coverage.
 At a conservative 5% rate of return, interest on that lump sum would replace half of your income.